PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 **A developer's comprehensive guide to crafting, compiling, and implementing programming languages**

-The author of this book is -[Clinton Jeffery](https://www.linkedin.com/in/clinton-jeffery-b109464/)
+The author of this book is - [Clinton Jeffery](https://www.linkedin.com/in/clinton-jeffery-b109464/)

 ## About the book
 There are many reasons to build a programming language: out of necessity, as a learning exercise, or just for fun.
 Whatever your reasons, this book gives you the tools to succeed.